Sounds great, does it support my wallets and exchanges?

 Absolutely.
 Recap supports all exchanges and wallets automatically via API or CSV import.

-Real-time sync to accounts on major exchanges like Coinbase, Binance, Gemini, FTX and Kraken
+Real-time sync to accounts on major exchanges like Coinbase, Binance, Gemini and Kraken

 Automated support for Ethereum wallets including NFTs, DeFi & DEX trading